UCL/research-computing-with-cpp/session01/index.md

     * i.e. move away from slavishly testing each function
 * Minimise interface.
     * Provide the bare number of methods
-    * Don't provide setters if you dont want them
+    * Don't provide setters if you don't want them
     * Don't provide getters unless the user needs something
     * Less to test.
 Use documentation to describe why